clementgallet/libTAS/docs/guides/how.md

 hook `ioctl()` because this function is used by game to gather information about the joystick devices.

-Some games use another method to discover input devices by directly call the `udev` API that populates the `/dev/` device files.
+Some games use another method to discover input devices by directly calling the `udev` API that populates the `/dev/` device files.
 So we hook all the `udev` functions to return the input devices information.